nextstrain/measles/README.md

 ## Scientific Decisions

 Nextstrain builds are designed for specific purposes and not all types of builds for a particular pathogen will answer the same questions.
-The following are critical decisions that were made during the development of this build that should be kept in mind when analyzing the data and using this build. *Subsampling, root selection, and reference selection must be included at minimum.*
+The following are critical decisions that were made during the development of this build that should be kept in mind when analyzing the data and using this build.

 - **Nomenclature**: The nomenclature used in this build to designate clade names is determined by the Global Measles and Rubella Laboratory Network.
 - **Subsampling**: This build incorporates all known sequences from Washington State, XX additional sequences from North America and XX additional samples of global origin.